Initial Organizational Determinations, Appeals and Grievances

 Prior Authorization: We require you to get prior authorization for certain drugs.
 This means that your doctor will need to get approval from us before you fill your prescription.
 If they don't get approval, we may not cover the drug.

-Click here to view HMO prior authorization criteria.
+Click here to view Blue Medicare Advantage prior authorization criteria.

 Step Therapy: In some cases, we require you to first try certain drugs to treat your medical condition before we will cover another drug for that condition.
 For example, if Drug A and Drug B both treat your medical condition, we may not cover Drug B unless you try Drug A first.
 If Drug A does not work for you, we will then cover Drug B.

-Click here to view HMO step therapy criteria.
+Click here to view Blue Medicare Advantage step therapy criteria.

-Click here to view PPO step therapy criteria.
+Click here to view Blue Medicare Advantage Part B therapy drug list.

 Quantity Limits: For certain drugs, we limit the amount of the drug that we will cover per prescription or for a defined period of time.